 Michael Ivens, who you've heard about already, who has written that wonderful book, that [00:48:00] commentary on the text called Understanding the Spiritual Exercises, says that each time the exercises are given, they are in a sense rewritten because of the way that the dynamic is at work in the person who is sitting in front of you.

-Joe Veal puts it this way, he says,
+Joe Veale puts it this way, he says,

 The dynamic of the exercises comes not from a cunning selection and ordering of a sequence of exercises and their interrelationship.
 Those serve and are subordinate to the normal way of the human spirit and its desire in faith and grace.
 Their forceful growth comes primarily from the dynamic interplay between God initiating and the person responding.